 In management context, an extension further to delegation leads to imbalance and hence grievance.
 And that is why the delegation holds lot of importance.

-Coming to the 2nd story, Angad was delegated a task of authority.
+Coming to the second story, Angada was delegated a task of authority.
 He was a messenger deployed to discuss the suggested way out, to avoid war.
 His skill set included assertiveness, authority, communication skills and he knew temper control which wasn’t a case with Hanuman as he was an emotional devotee of Lord Ram and would never listen to any ill words for Lord Ram.
 Lord Ram knew of his skill set and his power.
 And hence the delegation was done accordingly.

-The stories embark all the 5 Stages of Delegation.
+These two stories embark all the 5 Stages of Delegation.
 Where Lord Ram, observed and realized the strengths of his team members including Hanuman, Jamavanth and Angad.
 He evaluated the situations and the employee skill set, he made sure of the circumstances and allowed his team to collaborate and that’s how he delegated.